p1pah/clonebay/README.md

 # clonebay

-This repository is used to be a skeleton for ecommerce auction sites
+This repository shall be used as a skeleton for ecommerce auction sites